juanjosemorales/enflux_projects/arraydiff/README.md

 - Go into arraydiff/array_diff
 - The program takes two arguments -current and -target.
 Each is a list of integers and should be entered in the following format:
    ``-current|target int int int ...``
+  There is a third optional argument -assume_sets that takes in as integer.
+If assume_sets >= 1 then the program will treat -current and -target as sets.
+  Otherwise, -current and -target will be treated as python lists.

 ##Examples:
 - Get Help: ``python3 array_diff.py -h``
 - Run Sample: ``python3 array_diff.py -current 1 2 3 -target 2 3 4``
+- Assume Sets Example: ``python3 array_diff.py -current 1 1 2 -target 1 2 assume_sets 1``
+  For this example, the expected output is: ``additions: [], deleteions [] `` because the inputs are treated as sets.
+- Assume Sets Example: ``python3 array_diff.py -current 1 1 2 -target 1 2 assume_sets 1``
+  For this example, the expected output is: ``additions: [], deleteions [1] ``